 - OTC mean: 18.9

 - Hot Sector mean: 20.4

 Similarly, securities identified by our ‘Shell Risk’ algorithm could elude broad compliance reviews.
 These issuers are often SEC reporting and current in their disclosure.
 They also receive more state exemptions than the OTC market mean:

 - Shell Risk mean: 23.4

-These outliers shed light on policy and surveillance gaps, but more importantly, this information can better-inform firms to develop a more consistent and thoughtful risk program.
+These outliers shed light on policy and surveillance gaps, but more importantly, this information can better-inform firms to develop a more consistent and thoughtful equity compliance risk program.

 Although not a requirement, creating a compliance program which attempts to quantify risk is an excellent way to iteratively improve the firm’s overall risk process and integrate new data sets.
 The goal is not to create a perfect risk algorithm but to define key concepts and attributes and then attempt to quantify them.
 The data created will highlight internal gaps – learnings which can then be used to expand or fine tune the algorithm.
 While we are proponents of the risk algorithms and data solutions we have created for OTC and small cap listed equities, we also recognize that, for many firms, our risk scoring comprises a portion of the data that needs to be considered.
 Integrating our risk scoring data with more traditional KYC, AML or trade surveillance data sets can provide a holistic compliance solution that can be implemented firm wide.
 We make this integration easier to implement by supplying both the raw and derived data for all our scoring – allowing firms to build on or amend our data.

 A risk scoring baseline is often the starting point for more in-depth analysis.
 For example, below is our risk scoring as it compares to the blue sky exemption data:

 |Risk Scoring||Mean No. of States with Blue Sky Exemption|